Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

 From the job seeker’s perspective, a reduction in the differentiation power of hiring thresholds across firm tiers implies that a job seeker has a greater chance of securing a position that exceeds their intrinsic ability level.
 This, in turn, raises their expectation of finding a satisfactory job in the remaining time of the job market.

 \item Moreover, $\lambda_\bB$ reflects the amount of job positions in the market, or equivalently, the arrival frequency of job opportunities for job seekers.
-The constant $C_\bB$ captures the concentration of job quality, where a high $C_\bB$ indicates that a large part of jobs possesses similar quality levels, leading to intense competition among firms offering positions at similar levels. \end{enumerate} The leverage ratio $\frac{\lambda_\bB C_\bB}{\rho k_\bB}$ measures the abundance and concentration of job opportunities relative to firms' hiring thresholds.
-A higher value of this ratio implies that the job seekers have a higher likelihood of being employed and higher matching payoffs in the remaining time of the labor market. \end{enumerate} The quantities in (1)-(3) above influence the selectivity index $K_\bA$ of job seekers.
-Higher values of them indicate that job seekers are more selective and impose more stringent acceptance criteria (higher optimal threshold functions).
-A similar interpretation holds for $K_\bB$.
+The constant $C_\bB$ captures the concentration of job quality, where a high $C_\bB$ indicates that a large proportion of jobs possess similar quality levels, leading to intense competition among firms offering positions at similar levels. \end{enumerate} The leverage ratio $\frac{\lambda_\bB C_\bB}{\rho k_\bB}$ measures the abundance and concentration of job opportunities relative to firms' hiring thresholds.
+A higher value of this ratio implies that the job seekers have a higher likelihood of being employed and higher matching payoffs in the remaining time of the labor market. \end{enumerate} A similar interpretation holds for $K_\bB$.

 Therefore, the condition $K_\bA K_\bB \leq 1$ serves as a safeguard against market stagnation, ensuring that the job market remains fluid and active.
 Economically, it guarantees that the selectivity indices of job seekers and firms are sufficiently moderate so that their matching regions are not empty.